Luxembourg: Domestic Corporate Taxation

 There are some tax credits available for certain types of investment into assets for use inside Luxembourg itself.

 Losses at the taxable income level can be carried forward, but not back.
-Group relief exists under 'fiscal integration' provisions, applying subject to permission from the Minister of Finance with some differences to 99% and 75% participation.
+Group relief exists under 'financial integration' provisions, applying subject to permission from the Minister of Finance with some differences to 99% and 75% participation.
 The rules for valuation of 'substantial participation in other companies' would have the same effect as group relief up to a point since a reduction in the net worth of a subsidiary would be reflected in a reduced valuation in the parent balance sheet.

 For non-resident corporate entities, IRC applies to: